 This post may contain affiliate links.
 Please read our disclosure policy.

-- Meat: Italian sausage adds great flavor to the sauce.
-Feel free to replace it with ground beef or ground turkey (be sure to add 2 cloves of minced garlic and 1 teaspoon of Italian seasoning to the meat).
+- Meat: Choose mild or hot sausage.
+This can be replaced with ground beef or ground turkey.
+Add 2 cloves of minced garlic and 1 teaspoon of Italian seasoning to the meat.

 - Pasta: I use ziti in this recipe; however, penne, rigatoni, or other tube-shaped pasta can be used in place.

-- Cheese: Ricotta cheese makes the creamy cheese layer in this recipe.
+- Cheese: Ricotta adds a creamy layer to this recipe.
 You can replace it by blending cottage cheese with an egg until smooth.
-Feel free to add spinach or additional herbs to the cheese mixture.

-- Topping: I sprinkle mozzarella cheese over the top for a browned, bubbly topping.
-Just before serving, I love to add freshly grated Parmesan cheese and some fresh herbs like parsley or basil.
+- Topping: Sprinkle mozzarella cheese over the top for a browned, bubbly topping.
+Just before serving, add freshly grated Parmesan cheese and some fresh herbs like parsley or basil.

 How to Make Baked Ziti

-- Layer sauce, pasta, and cheese in a greased dish, top with mozzarella, and bake.
+- Layer the sauce, pasta, and cheese in a greased dish.

 Did you enjoy this Baked Ziti?
-Leave a rating and comment below.
+Leave a comment and rating below.

 Ingredients